Yes, I prefer DayZ streams to Netflix, HBO, and Prime.

 — TheRunningManZ, Twitch streamer and YouTube creator

-And streaming audiences are ready to put their money where their mouth is; a popular Twitch streamer will have generous donations constantly flowing for hours.
+Streaming audiences are ready to pay for the entertainment; a popular Twitch streamer will have generous donations constantly flowing for hours.
 We know because donations are typically rewarded with an on-screen animation, forever making them a small part of the story.

 Still, perhaps gameplay-watching should be considered a fringe media phenomenon.
 Maybe Netflix, HBO, and Prime shouldn’t worry.